Board, Staff + Advisory Committee

 Barbara Merson, Executive Director

 Barbara joined the Maine Jewish Film Festival as executive director in 2016.
 Barbara comes to MJFF with extensive background in non-profit leadership, having most recently served as the Executive Director of Temple Shaaray Tefila in Westchester, New York.
 Barbara’s experience also includes senior leadership positions at the Stamford Jewish Community Center, the ISEF Foundation, and the Slifka Foundation.
-She is a graduate of Brandeis University and Columbia University School of Business, SUNY Stony Brook, and Hebrew Union College, and is currently a PhD candidate in a joint program of Lesley University and Hebrew College.
-An avid kayaker and hiker, Barbara recently moved to Maine and lives in North Yarmouth with her glass artist husband Marty Kremer.
+She is a graduate of Brandeis University, has received graduate degrees from Columbia University School of Business, SUNY Stony Brook, and Hebrew Union College, and is currently a PhD candidate in a joint program of Lesley University and Hebrew College.
+An avid kayaker and hiker, Barbara lives in North Yarmouth with her glass artist husband Marty Kremer.

 Janice Bailey, Festival Manager